-For our culinary class, Ghazinavi walks us through her recipe for vegetable pakora.
-This simple, yet irresistible recipe for vegetable fritters pairs well with an evening chai–an event that Ghazinavi’s family would share once the day is over.
+For our culinary class, Ghaznavi walks us through her recipe for vegetable pakora.
+This simple, yet irresistible recipe for vegetable fritters pairs well with an evening chai–an event that Ghaznavi’s family would share once the day is over.
 This easy-to-do recipe is a quick, delightful snack after a meal.

 For the pakora

 2 cups chickpea flour

 ¼ teaspoon ground black pepper

 1 teaspoon finely chopped serrano peppers